 When you connect to the internet, whether from your smartphone, desktop or laptop, the device you use is assigned and identified by a numerical sequence, known as an IP Address.
 This string of numbers is an important component, as it’s how the internet (and network providers) identify your computer and allow connection.

 During the early years of the internet, IP Addresses were stored on host files.
 These files were housed in each device, and were required when connecting to the internet.
 While this method was acceptable during the first phase of public internet access, as network speeds increased and website became more dynamic versions of their text-only predecessors, there needed to be a new way to host IP Addresses.
+There are tools to monitor applications, but is the website good to begin with?

-This is when the Domain Name System (DNS) was created.
+The Domain Name System (DNS) was created.
 Essentially, this technology streamlines and standardizes domain name structure and offers a set list of protocols and methods for retrieving, updating and storing IP Addresses.
 Ultimately, this means when you want to visit your favorite website, you can type the URL and not the IP Address.
 Could you imagine having to remember all those numbers to simply check the news or visit your favorite social media site?
 No thank you!

 DNS as a Powerful Security Tool